gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 This is part 3 of a series.
 [Part 1](/posts/2011-06-03-high-performance-rb-part1) was on fibers, enumerators and scalable XML parsing, and shows other benefits to fibers.

 # Ruby web application performance

-Ruby on Rails is a beautiful web framework that if anything has shown that programmer productivity is normally much more valuable than web application performance.
+Ruby on Rails is a web framework that if anything has shown that programmer productivity is normally much more valuable than web application performance.
 Rails is one of the worst performing options available (although roughly tied with some other dynamic language frameworks).
 But for many applications, its performance is fine.
 And there are always caching layers that can be added to make a web application faster.
 In addition, it is always conceptually simple to scale a web *application*- just get more application servers- the difficult bottlenecks often come down to the database.

 Yet the performance issues still translate to more complicated deployment setups for even the simplest of applications.
 What I am hoping the Ruby community can achieve is the same ease of programming of Rails, but with easier deployment and *much* better scalability.
 But lets step back and look at the situation we are in.

+# CPU bound vs IO bound

+IO bound means your program doesn't do anything while it waits for network or disk access.
+If your application is CPU bound, this article doesn't have much to offer you.
+The good news is that non-blocking IO will not hurt you in that case, even if it doesn't help you.

 # Web Server deployment architectures